 The fact is that you can live without your big toe.
 It may slow down your running speed, but studies show that disability is actually minimal.
 Inner ear problems can be very debilitating.
 Vertigo is just one of the many balance issues that occur if the inner ear is not functioning properly.

 After 40, about 40% of people will experience vertigo.
 As age increases, not only do conditions that involve dizziness increase but also the risk of a fall.
 Each year in the US about 1 in 3 adults aged 65 and over experience a fall.

-Many migraines come along with vertigo as a symptom, especially vestibular migraines which may not even occur at the same time as the severe head pain commonly associated with migraines.
+Many migraines come along with the spinnings sensation as a symptom, especially vestibular migraines which may not even occur at the same time as the severe head pain commonly associated with migraines.
 This can make vestibular migraines difficult to diagnose.

-If a person’s vertigo is being caused by such a subluxation of the atlas (C1 vertebra), then a correction may have both immediate and long-term benefits.
+If a person’s vertigo is due to a subluxation of the atlas (C1 vertebra), then a correction may have both immediate and long-term benefits.